lbariogl/analysis-framework/framework.md

 # Analysis Framework infrastructure on top of O2 DPL

-In order to simplify analysis we have introduced an extension to DPL which allows to describe an Analysis in the form of a collection of Analysis Task.
+In order to simplify analysis we have introduced an extension to DPL which allows to describe an Analysis in the form of a collection of Analysis Tasks.

 In order to create its own task, as user you need to create your own Task.